A Query-Efficient Quantum Algorithm for Maximum Matching on General Graphs: Result

-In the list model described in \autoref{list:bfs_list}, we query from an outer node $u$ and find some adjacent node $v$.
-If $u$ and $v$ are not tight, $u$ and $v$ are not from the same blossom or neither of the criteria on Lines 9 and 11 apply, then our guess is correct.
-In order to bound the number of incorrect guesses, we bound the number of times we reach Lines 7, 10, and 12 which happens only if we have reached the end of $u$'s neighbors or $u$ and $v$ are in the grow, blossom, or sap case.
+In the case of the list model described in \Cref{list:bfs_list}, we query from an outer vertex $\va$ and find some adjacent vertex $\vb$.
+If $\va$ and $\vb$ are not tight, $\va$ and $\vb$ are not from the same blossom or neither of the criteria on Lines 9 and 11 apply, then our guess is correct.
+We bound the number of incorrect guesses by the number of times we reach Lines 7, 10, and 12, which happens only if we have reached the end of $\va$'s neighbors or $\va$ and $\vb$ are in the grow, blossom, or sap case.

-Observe that we can group the correct guesses in the list model into a single edge in the decision tree because the algorithm's behavior is the same in every case: continue to query neighbors of $u$.
+Observe that we can group the correct guesses in the list model into a single edge in the decision tree because the algorithm's behavior is the same in every case: continue to query neighbors of $\va$.

 \begin{lemma} The simplified search of Edmonds' algorithm makes at most $O(n)$ incorrect guesses in a single call. \end{lemma}